Cheque Bounce Legal Notice India — Section 138 NI Act, 30-Day Deadline & Format

 - Cheque details: Cheque number, date of the cheque, amount in figures and words, name of the drawee bank and branch, name of the drawer and payee.

-- Bank return memo reference: The reference number and date of the cheque return memo issued by the drawee bank.
+- Bank return memo reference: The reference number and date of the cheque return memo.
 A copy of the memo should be annexed to the notice.

-- Statement of the underlying debt: A brief factual statement of the legally enforceable liability in discharge of which the cheque was issued (e.g., “towards repayment of a loan of ₹X advanced on [date]” or “towards settlement of Invoice No. Y”).
+- Statement of the underlying debt: A brief factual statement of the legally enforceable liability (e.g., “towards repayment of a loan of ₹X advanced on [date]” or “towards settlement of Invoice No. Y”).

 - Demand to pay within 15 days: A clear written demand that the drawer pay the full cheque amount within 15 days of receipt of this notice.